EngineerBetter/bosh-concourse-setup/README.md

 - Preparation of an AWS environment for BOSH & Concourse
 - Deployment of a new BOSH Director using bosh-init
-- Deployment of a new Concourse cluster
+- Deployment of a new Concourse cluster, or standalone server

 Terraform is used to setup the base network and security infrastructure.